mbrewerton/DotNetPivotalTrackerApi/README.md

 ## Release Notes

+### 1.0.3-Alpha1
+- Package is now compatible with UWP/UAP10 projects by referencing the

 ### 1.0.1-Alpha2
 - Added the ability to persist a Project Id to a PivotalTracker instance by passing as a parameter
 - Fixed HttpClient conflicts when using multiple PivotalTracker instances at once